rlunde/funtodone/README.md

   * try to alternate between more fun and less fun tasks
   * try to work on the more important things early in the day

+## Too Many Tasks?

+You might think that continuously splitting tasks into smaller and smaller pieces will make it seem overwhelming.

+The trick is that (normally) you're not looking at the whole list, but just a single sub-task or a parent task and a list of its subtasks.

+You want to get the level of difficulty for a task down to an almost rediculously low level, in order to bypass the resistance that automatically shows up for larger tasks.
+It's like cleaning up after a big party -- it can feel overwhelming at first, but if you tell yourself "OK, I'm just going to spend five minutes washing dishes" then, after that, you look around and it's not so bad any more.

+The Japanese principal of Kaizen works a lot like that.
+You make small changes rather than trying for big heroic ones, and before you know it, really big things get done -- without all the wailing and teeth gnashing that a large change would entail.

 # License